 The furloughed employee will receive 80% of their pay for any time spent on furlough, subject to the maximum cap.
-This will be the case until the Scheme closes on 31 March 2021.

 Where the employee is fully furloughed, the 80% of pay is capped at £2,500 per month.
 Where the employee is part furloughed, they will receive: